arangodb/arangodb-dcos/README.md

-If you want to run more than one instance of the ArangoDB service on the same Mesosphere cluster, you have to specify `--app-id <name>` in the `dcos package install` command as well as the configuration option `arangodb/id`.
+If you want to run more than one instance of the ArangoDB service on the same Mesosphere cluster, you have to specify `--app-id <name>` in the `dcos package install` command as well as the configuration option `arangodb.id`.
 They can be the same but need not be.
 Thus, start a new cluster with

     dcos package install --config=myconfig.json --app-id=name1 arangodb

 where `myconfig.json` is

-    { "arangodb/id": "id1" }
+    { "arangodb.id": "id1" }

 Note the difference between "name1" and "id1"!